-Sharon is World Cancer Research Fund's Health Information Officer.
+Sharon is World Cancer Research Fund's former Health Information Officer.
 She has a BSc in Nutrition from the University of Surrey, and is passionate about promoting better nutrition and healthy lifestyles for disease prevention.

 We know that encouraging young children to snack on healthy food isn’t always easy.
 If you are dealing with fussy eaters, trying to convince them to snack on vegetables or fruit can sometimes turn snack time into a mission.

 Establishing healthy habits

 The good news is that encouraging healthy eating from an early age can have a lasting effect on eating habits as an adult.